Are You Ready to De-Clutter?

 But what if making space on the counter means putting dishes away in the cupboard, but the cupboards are already stuffed full of heaven knows what?
 Just like home remodeling projects, de-cluttering projects have a way of spreading out and getting bigger.

-In this situation you will need to break the task into smaller parts.
-Choose just one cupboard, only 2 or 3 shelves, to empty and sort out into the three categories of:
+In this situation you may need to break the task into smaller parts.
+Choose just one cupboard, only 2 or 3 shelves, to empty and sort out into three categories:

-Before you end for the day, take out the trash, put the donations in the trunk of your car and put the items to keep back in the cupboard.
+Before you stop for the day, take out the trash, put the donations in the trunk of your car and put the items to keep back in the cupboard.

 Celebrate Your Progress!